google/neuroglancer/src/neuroglancer/datasource/precomputed/annotations.md

 - The annotation id of the `i`th annotation encoded as a uint64le value.

 For the related object id index, the order of the annotations does not matter.
-For the spatial index, the annotations should be ordered by the bit-reversed Morton code of a representative point, as described below.
+For the spatial index, the annotations should be ordered randomly.

 ## Spatial index

-The spatial index supports efficient retrieval of the set of annotations that intersects a given bounding box, with optional (approximately) spatially uniform subsampling down to a desired maximum density.
+The spatial index supports efficient retrieval of the set of annotations that intersects a given bounding box, with optional subsampling down to a desired maximum density.

 The spatial index is used by Neuroglancer when not filtering by related segment ids.